 It’s been deeply satisfying to see our kids truly understand some important lessons about money, and I think much of it can be credited to this idea of teaching through hands-on experiences.

 We’ve seen the benefits in the spending arena as well.
-Mary Hunt’s book, Raising Financially Confident Kids, prompted me to give our kids their clothing budgets in cash and let them make their own decisions of how to spend it.
+Mary Hunt’s excellent book, Raising Financially Confident Kids, prompted me to give our kids their clothing budgets in cash and let them make their own decisions of how to spend it.
 It’s been a very effective way to teach them to make trade-offs, look for good deals, and save up for more expensive items (Read The Absolute Best Way to Teach Kids About Money.)

 And we’ve seen the benefits of hands-on learning in the area of generosity.
 Ever since they were very young, we’ve encouraged our kids to give at least 10% of any money they receive.
 One of the best ways we’ve found to make giving real has been to sponsor some kids through Compassion International (World Vision offers a similar program).

-A few weeks ago while walking through a city where we were vacationing, we picked up some restaurant food and took it back to our hotel room.
+One time, while walking through a city where we were vacationing, we picked up some restaurant food and took it back to our hotel room.

-Without any prompting, our 12-year-old cut his hamburger in half, wrote a note on the top of the Styrofoam container promising that he hadn’t bitten off the part of the burger inside, and then asked me to take him back outside.
+Without any prompting, our then-12-year-old cut his hamburger in half, wrote a note on the top of the Styrofoam container promising that he hadn’t bitten off the part of the burger inside, and then asked me to take him back outside.
 He had noticed some homeless people earlier and wanted to give half of his hamburger to one of them.
 I watched as he approached an older man in a wheelchair who was asking people for money, gave him half of his dinner, and had a brief conversation.

 The man was sincerely grateful.
-And so was I. It’s a powerfully moving experience to see young kids start to really get this whole money/stewardship thing.
+And so was I. It’s a powerfully moving experience to see young kids start to get this whole money/stewardship thing.